From Wikipedia, the free encyclopedia

 In the years since, however, Lisa™ has established a reputation as a go-to source for storytelling, creativity, and humor, and recently completed a landmark first-ever profitable quarter.

-Lisa™ is headquartered in Boston, Massachusetts, but management is currently exploring expansion opportunities in new cities, as well.
+Lisa™ is headquartered in Boston, Massachusetts, but management is considering expansion opportunities in new cities, as well.